colindean/talks/make_python_devex/presentation.md

 ::: notes

-This is such a problem that XKCD made a comic about it.
-Almost a decade ago.
+This is such a problem that XKCD made a comic about it in 2018.

 :::